mattharrison/pycoverage.el/README.md

 # pycoverage.el

-An emacs mode for reporting inline on coverage stats for Python
+An emacs minor mode for reporting inline on coverage stats for Python

 # Dependencies